DaneVass/BARtab/README.md

       --downconstant             Sequence of downstream constant region [default = 'TGCTAATGCG'] // SPLINTR 1st gen downstream constant region
-      --constantmismatches       Proportion of mismatched bases allowed in constant regions [default = 0.1] --min_readlength           Minimum read length [default = 20]
+      --constantmismatches       Proportion of mismatched bases allowed in constant regions [default = 0.1] --min_readlength           Minimum read length [default = 20] --barcode_length           Length of barcode if it is the same for all barcodes.
+If adapters are trimmed on both ends, reads are filtered for this length.
+                                    If either adapter is trimmed, this is the maximum sequence length.
+                                    If barcode_length is set, alignments to the middle of a barcode sequence are filtered out.

     Mapping arguments:
-      --alnmismatches            Number of allowed mismatches during reference mapping [default = 2]
+      --alnmismatches            Number of allowed mismatches during reference mapping [default = 2] --barcode_length           (see trimming arguments)

     Sincle-cell arguments:
       --cb_umi_pattern           Cell barcode and UMI pattern on read 1, required for fastq input.
 N = UMI position, C = cell barcode position [defauls = CCCCCCCCCCCCCCCCNNNNNNNNNNNN]
-      --cellnumber               Number of cells expected in sample, only when no BAM provided [default = 5000] --umi_dist                 Hamming distance between UMIs to be collapsed during counting [default = 1] --umi_count_filter         Minimum number of UMIs per barcode per cell [default = 1] --umi_fraction_filter      Minimum fraction of UMIs per barcode per cell compared to dominant barcode in cell (barcode supported by most UMIs) [default = 0.3]
+      --cellnumber               Number of cells expected in sample, only required when fastq provided. whitelist_indir and cellnumber are mutually exclusive
+      --whitelist_indir          Directory that contains a cell ID whitelist for each sample <sample_id>_whitelist.tsv --umi_dist                 Hamming distance between UMIs to be collapsed during counting [default = 1] --umi_count_filter         Minimum number of UMIs per barcode per cell [default = 1] --umi_fraction_filter      Minimum fraction of UMIs per barcode per cell compared to dominant barcode in cell (barcode supported by most UMIs) [default = 0.3]